hove-io/navitia/documentation/slate/source/includes/authentication.md

 <aside class="notice">
 The token used in documentation has only access to "sandbox" coverage.</br>
-The private token token obtained on https://navitia.io has access to other coverages, but not to "sandbox".
+The private token obtained on https://navitia.io has access to other coverages, but not to "sandbox".
 </aside>